-Vegetables, grilled fish, lean beef and pork tenderloin I find work well using direct method.
+Vegetables, grilled seafood, lean beef and pork tenderloin work well using direct method.
 The lack of a fat avoids the dreaded flare up and lean cuts of anything cook up quickly.
 So you can get a beautiful exterior and strive for the medium rare interior.
 And on vegetables, I love a nice crispy texture with flavor, not something that folds over on itself.

 What is Indirect Heat

 Indirect heat is when the heat source is not directly under the item cooking on the grill.
-This can mean the charcoal is to the side, or the cooking chamber is separated from the heat chamber like an offset smoker, or a pellet grill.
+This can mean the charcoal is to one side, or the cooking chamber is separated from the heat chamber like an offset smoker, or a pellet grill.

 What Is Two-Zone Grilling

 Combine the direct and indirect methods to grill perfectly.
 Simply set up the grill whereby you have the heat source on one side, and the cooler side on the other.
 This is especially effective on a kettle style grill or kamado grill without a heat deflector plate.